Last verified on May 1, 2018

 The Pain Medicine Subspecialty Certification Exam is administered via computer and is offered annually.
 More information is located on the Dates, Locations, and Fees

 page.
 Applications are accepted yearly from December 1 through February 28.
 Late applications are accepted from March 1 through March 31.
-Click here
+Please check back after December 1, 2019, for the 2020 application.

 Recognition and MOC